Joshuamadu4/alx-system_engineering-devops/README.md

-This is my Shell navigation assignment
+This is my First Shell Scripting assignment